Enjoy beaches, wine and nature along Canada’s southernmost shores

 Border crossing locations from Michigan into Canada include:

-While visiting Essex County, find a place to stay that suits your needs and make it home your base for the duration of your trip.
+While visiting Essex County, find a place to stay that suits your needs and make it your home base.
 Options include a boutique inn, reinvented roadside motel, classic hotel, cozy bed and breakfast or a nature-focused glamping site.

 Location: 123 Adelaide Street, Harrow